Person reviewing multiple credit cards with high utilization rates and rising interest costs

 FICO evaluates your individual card utilization ratio alongside your total revolving utilization.
 If you have three cards each at 70% capacity, each card registers as a high-utilization account individually.
 The cumulative effect is significantly worse than one card at 70% and two cards at 0%.

 According to Experian’s utilization guidance, consumers with scores above 800 typically keep total utilization below 6%.
-Those hovering around 70–90% utilization on multiple accounts can see scores fall into the 580–620 range — deep subprime territory.
+Those hovering around 70–90% utilization on multiple accounts can see scores fall into the 580–620 range, which is deep subprime territory.

 The Per-Card Penalty Most Borrowers Miss